ahmedelgabri/gabri.me/src/posts/articles/analyzing-optimizing-your-webpack-bundle.md

 ---
-title: 'Analyzing & optimizing your webpack bundle'
+title: "Analyzing & optimizing your webpack bundle"
 published: true
-date: '2017-01-29'
+date: "2017-01-29"
-tags: ['webpack', 'performance', 'JavaScript']
+tags: ["webpack", "performance", "JavaScript"]
 ---

 One of the problems I noticed with many developers that when they use a module bundler like Webpack, Browserify, etc… they tend to think that it will automagically handle optimization for them just by enabling & using all the optimization plugins available in the tool.